What's my dream destination? A luxurious retreat that has a long white sandy beach and offers pure relaxation. Nihiwatu is that and more.

 Now let's talk about the food?
 Where do I even begin?
 It's simply amazing.
 Make sure you go on a diet before staying here as the food is just as special as the place itself.
 The resort even has its own chocolate factory (because no resort is complete without a chocolate factory).

-If you're the type of traveler who doesn't mind the multiple transit points just to reach paradise, make sure to visit Nihiwatu.
-I've been to some of the world's stunning locations including Maldives and the Seychelles, and for me Nihiwatu wins.
+If you're the type of traveller who doesn't mind the multiple transit points just to reach paradise, make sure to visit Nihiwatu.
+I've been to some of the world's stunning locations including Maldives and the Seychelles, and for me, Nihiwatu wins.